All GLP-1 medications from licensed 503A pharmacies Browse Products

 Choose a plain background.
 A blank wall in the same room every time eliminates visual distractions and makes it easier to see your body's outline changes.
 Avoid busy patterns, mirrors with reflections, or cluttered backgrounds.

 Wear the same clothing.
 Fitted shorts or underwear and a sports bra (for women) or no shirt (for men) shows the most accurate representation.
 Loose clothing hides changes.
 Different clothing between photos makes comparison unreliable.
-The point is not to look good in the photo.
+The point isn't to look good in the photo.
 The point is to capture honest data.

 Same phone position.
 Use a tripod or prop your phone at the same height and distance each time.
 Holding the phone at arm's length introduces angle variations that distort comparisons.
 A phone tripod costs under twenty dollars and eliminates this problem entirely.